 Despite having just 5% of the world’s population, the continent of North America has numerous economically developed regions with high living standards, considerable food, and energy consumption, and extensive trade and commerce.
 With COVID-19, the region’s demand for e-commerce has increased significantly, owing to increased demand for medication, food, and other vital commodities.
 People are increasingly leaving the house only for essential purchases, such as groceries or medication, and many are turning to e-commerce for their retail needs, thus the market demand for e-commerce logistics solutions has seen a steady rise.

 Today, the average North American internet buyer spends approximately $3,800 each year online.
 Retailers throughout the continent are beefing up their delivery capabilities to fulfill orders through digitally oriented distribution hubs and last-mile in-car, in-garage, and in-house deliveries.
 By 2022, the regional market is anticipated to exceed $1 trillion, with fashion becoming a key purchasing sector.
 Many major trends have arisen in the last year as game-changers for the North American e-commerce market.
+Many major trends have arisen in the last year as game-changers for the North American e-commerce market, including the use of AI in retail.

 Top technology trends for e-commerce business growth